luigilupini/next-quiz-app/README.md

 Key takeaway: `layoutId` is very powerful and it allows you to become a bit creative with CSS transforms.

-More information about an artwork can be viewed within that same overlay.
-I wanted the user to keep within the same section of the UI, being the Overlay and active card.
-I feel this is the best way to keep them away from other unwanted navigation.

-Bookmarked artworks are displayed separately and can be found in a sidebar that is active from the header.
-Once the sheet (sidebar) is open, users can pop-off any unwanted items from the list.
-Its layout position changes are managed by a layout component.

 ## Functional Requirements
-- As a user, I should be able to search artworks
+- As a user, I can start a quiz
-  - The search has a debounce time of `350ms`
-  - The search component has a clear button
-  - Queries make use of a Next.js API route `server/api.ts`
-  - The page makes use of `searchParams`
+  - You can load a quiz with a specified number of questions
+  - A quiz timer will give a user 1 minute per question
+  - Actions with zod assist with server form validation under `server/api`
-  - Components: `<Search />` under `components/common`
+  - Components: `<ConfigSheet />` under `components/settings`
-- Pagination is used to navigate between pages
-  - All pagination walks through the same API route `server/api.ts`
-  - Animation occurs on page change with a `<MorphText />` component
+- Navigate through quiz questions
+  - Layout changes are smooth between previous and next questions
+  - A use measure hook ensures that the size change is dynamic
+  - Navigate through questions using Back and Next buttons
-  - Components: `<Pagination />` under `components`
+  - Components: `<Carousel />` under `components/carousel`
+- Answering quiz questions
-- Artworks can be filtered by:
+  - Questions can be multiple choice or true/false
-  - Public Domain and On View can toggle
-  - The buttons make use of `useSearchParams`
-  - These fields filter into the `server/api.ts` function
-  - Components: `<Controls />` under `components`
-- User should be able to select an artwork from the fetched artworks and view details
-  - All artworks are presented from containing shared layout component
-  - Each artwork list item has a single component
-  - A selected `activeArt` artwork is presented in the overlay
+  - A zustand store handles all the business logic and is persisted
-  - Components: `<SharedList />`, `<ArtCard />`, `<ArtOverlay />` under `components`
+  - Components: `<useQuizStore />` under `state/zustand`
-- Selected artwork can be bookmarked in the local storage from the artwork details
-  - All bookmarks are stored in the local storage under `bookmarks`
-  - I am making use of a `useLocalStorage` hook
+- Review and submit quiz answers
-  - Bookmarked artwork can be un-bookmarked
+  - Users can review answers before submitting
-  - Bookmarked artworks are presented separately in the sidebar component
+  - Score and detailed results are displayed by slots
-  - Components: `<BookmarkCart />`, `<Sidebar />` under `components`
+  - Components: `<Review />`, `<Complete />` under `components/carousel/slot`

 ## Technical requirements
 - App is based on Next.js ✅
 - All components have a clear type interface ✅
 - State and view of the app are separated ✅
-  - Manage local storage using hooks under `use-hooks-ts` 😬
+  - Manage local storage using `zustand/middleware` ✅
-    - I am hoping that is not a problem 🙏
-  - Manage search queries via hooks under `lib/hooks` ✅
+  - Manage timer via a helpful hook under `lib/hooks` ✅
-  - Grid layout is using state management via Zustand ✅
+  - Grid layout is using (server-side) state with zustand ✅
   - Theme management is using Provider ✅
-  - See state under `state/context` and `state/zustand` ✅
+  - See provider tree under `state/context` and `state/zustand` ✅
 - Static types are used to ensure soundness of the app ✅
   -  See definitions in `lib/definitions.ts` ✅
 - App has relevant tests